jacobglv/LSAT-Tutor/README.md

 # LSAT_Tutor

 ## Overview
-LSAT Tutor is a full-stack application designed to provide an accessible, metacognitive-based tutoring experience for pre-law students.
-This platform generates and delivers LSAT practice questions, answers, and explanations using OpenAI’s GPT-4o API.
-It encourages users to set goals, self-evaluate, and reflect on their learning process, reinforcing critical thinking and metacognitive skills that are essential for excelling in the LSAT.
+LSAT Tutor is an application built using OpenAI’s API with access to their state-of-the-art language model, ChatGPT-4o, to quickly deliver LSAT practice questions, answers, and explanations.
+It also challenges the user metacognitively by encouraging them to set goals, self-evaluate, and reflect on their learning.
+Because metacognition is essential for students’ success and critical thinking skills, and critical thinking skills are important to develop to take the LSAT, this implementation should improve student outcomes.
+It seems to be a knowledgeable tutor, having scored 85% (17/20) on logical reasoning questions with varying difficulties and 100% (12/12) on reading comprehension questions during my evaluation

 ## Key Features
 - Metacognitive Approach: Encourages users to set goals, self-evaluate, and reflect on their learning, improving their metacognitive skills.